Thermal cycling -- evidence for a generalized tunneling model and a tool to distinguish noise sources in quantum circuits: Supplementary Materials

 \subsection{SENSITIVITY TO PARAMETERS CHANGE}

-Our simulations for the Two-TLS model involve several parameters: $\tilde{a}$, the cutoff distance, $g$, the ratio between the strain coupling strengths of $\tau$-TLSs and that of $S$-TLSs, and the density $\rho$ at which we embed the TLSs in the lattice.
-Here, we evaluate the simulation results for variations of these parameters.
-In all cases examined, the density of states (DOS) remains Gaussian [1], with only its width changing according to:
+Our simulations for the Two-TLS model involve several parameters: $\tilde{a}$, the interaction cutoff distance, $g$, the ratio between the strain coupling strengths of $\tau$-TLSs and that of $S$-TLSs, and the density $\rho$ at which we embed the TLSs in the lattice.
+Here, we compare the simulation results for variations of these parameters while keeping the $\tau$-TLS DOS unvaried.
+The latter is Gaussian \cite{churkin2023strain}, with width given by